 If someone has viewed your story, this view and @ account name will be recorded in the Instagram statistics.
 Therefore, it is visible if the user has access to the account statistics.

-It is impossible to hide the viewing of stories unless the user uses an application or a web service like we mentioned before to view stories anonymously.
+It is impossible to hide the viewing of stories unless the user uses an application or a web service like we mentioned before to view stories anonymously, or, in other words, without registration or signing in.
 Therefore, everyone, even closed accounts, will be shown in the list of viewers, which you can see as the owner of the page.